 Program Resources

 The MCP Program and UW–Madison offer a wealth of resources intended to enrich graduate student studies and enhance professional skills.
 It is expected that students will take full advantage of the resources that best fit their needs and support their career goals.
 Since MCP alumni thrive in academia, industry, corporate, government, and non-profit arenas, we strive to be holistic and innovative in our approach to meeting the diverse professional development needs of our students.
-By actively participating in these professional development opportunities, students will build the skills needed to succeed academically at UW–Madison and to thrive professionally in their chosen career.
-For the most updated information, please visit: MCP Program Professional Development
+By actively participating in these professional development opportunities, students will build the skills needed to succeed academically at UW–Madison and to thrive professionally in their chosen careers.
+For the most updated information, please visit: MCP Program Professional Development.

 Faculty: Please see a comprehensive list of our faculty on the program website.